FBI asks for the public's help in finding Gabby Petito's fiance as new tip emerges about his previous movements - Local News 8

 By Madeline Holcombe, CNN

-The FBI is asking for the public’s help in finding Gabby Petito’s fiancé Brian Laundrie after a coroner made an initial determination that Petito died by homicide.
+The search for Gabby Petito is over.
+The remains of the 22-year-old, who disappeared while on a trip exploring national parks with her fiancé, were recovered in Wyoming’s Bridger-Teton National Forest, and a coroner on Tuesday made an initial determination that she died by homicide.

+Now, the FBI is asking for the public’s help in finding her fiancé, Brian Laundrie, who has eluded authorities since returning to Florida without Petito on September 1.
+The search for Laundrie was set to resume at 8 a.m.
+Wednesday at a Florida nature reserve as new tips emerged about his previous movements.

-Petito’s remains were found Sunday in an undeveloped camping area in Bridger-Teton National Forest on the eastern edge of Grand Teton National Park, officials said.
+Petito’s remains were found Sunday in an undeveloped camping area in Bridger-Teton National Forest, officials said.
 She was first reported missing by her family on September 11, after Laundrie returned home from the road trip without her on September 1.

 In a series of videos on TikTok, one woman said she and her boyfriend gave Laundrie a ride on August 29 in Wyoming — and that he claimed he was camping by himself for multiple days while Petito was back at their van working on social media posts.